Mistakes Made When Feeding Toddlers – This post is contributed by babyjourney.net

 Meal time can be a huge source of stress for parents and toddlers, but it doesn’t have to be.
-If you find yourself getting frustrated or if your toddler refuses to eat, you may be putting undue pressure on both them and yourself in order to have a “perfect” meal.
+If you find yourself getting frustrated when feeding your toddler or if your little one refuses to eat, you may be putting undue pressure on both them and yourself in order to have a “perfect” meal.

 Check yourself for some of these common food mistakes parents make with their toddlers.
 If you find you are doing one or more consistently, try easing up a bit to make meal time more fun and profitable.